stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 ### Open/Action items - if any

-In case configuration for different approaches of calculating the shared headroom pool is provided, which approach should be chozen?
+1. In case configuration for different approaches of calculating the shared headroom pool is provided, which approach should be chozen?
+2. What's the expected behavior of the congesting factor approach?
+Should we support it?

+  - which ports should we choose to calculate the shared headroom pool size?
+  - do we need to sort them? based on xoff?
+  - is it necessary to configure it based on peer device? (switch or NIC)